esitarski/RaceDB/Install-Readme.txt

 The options starting at '--host" are of particular interest.
 They allow you to choose the host and port of the RaceDB web server, connect to a particular rfid reader on the network, suppress automatically opening a browser and other capabilities.

- After logging in to RaceDB, click on the "Tutorial" link at the bottom of the page to get started.
+ After logging in to RaceDB, click on the "Tutorial" and "Help" link at the bottom right of the page to get started.

  The system also comes with another login username="reg" password="reg".
  This is what the registration staff should use.
 It disables access to configuration data and makes the system easier to use.